anas1412/Espoir-Analytics/README.md

 * **ITL (Intermediate Term Low):** A swing low that forms inside a bullish Fair Value Gap.
 It represents a strong structural support level.
   * **Internal ITL:** Forms on lower timeframes (under 5 minutes).
   * **External ITL:** Forms on higher timeframes (5 minutes or higher).
-* **Manipulation Leg:** The aggressive, fast price move that sweeps the ITH or ITL liquidity before reversing.
-It is identified by the range between the most recent swing extreme and the sweep candle.
-We look for exactly one FVG in this leg to validate the setup.
+* **Manipulation Leg:** The specific price move that sweeps the ITH or ITL liquidity.
+It is defined as the drive from the most recent **Swing Extreme** (Swing High/Low) to the **Sweep Candle**.
+We seek exactly one FVG in this leg to confirm a trade.
-* **Stop Hunt:** A secondary sweep that occurs when the first manipulation leg is violated (price breaks the extreme) or fails to provide a singular confirmation.
-The stop hunt sweeps the extreme of the recent failed leg, providing one final "2nd chance" for the setup.
+* **Stop Hunt:** A "2nd chance" sweep that occurs if the primary manipulation leg fails (either by being too messy, empty, or violated).
+It sweeps the high/low point of the failed primary leg, and we re-run our confirmation check on this new drive.

 ---